Get

 Some Things to Be Aware Of

 The normal gestation period for dogs is around 63 days (9 weeks), so it is helpful to know when your dog was mated.
-As fertilization may not happen immediately, it is not unusual for whelping to be a few days over the 63, but if you reach day 65 and are not seeing any signs of preparing for birth (nesting, licking) then it’s time to check with your vet.
+As fertilization may not happen immediately, it is not unusual for whelping to be a few days over the 63, but if you reach day 65 and are not seeing any signs of preparing for birth (nesting, licking) then it’s time to check with a vet.

 Pseudopregnancies, also known as false pregnancies or phantom pregnancies, occur when mating has taken place but there is no pregnancy.
 Mating can stimulate a hormonal reaction that tells the body to start preparing for pregnancy (enlarged nipples, lactation, abdominal swelling) without actually being pregnant.